For the longest time, the most exciting aspect of being a Toronto Raptors fan was the mere thrill of even being involved in the first place.

 Leonard perhaps didn’t want to be there.
 Lowry perhaps didn’t want him there, either.
 They remained professional, however, and success would prove the ultimate healing factor, as the Raptors bullied their way through the playoffs.
 For once, they were the big dog in the yard, and their bite was harder than ever.
 That didn’t mean it came easy.

 Much like the circumstances that brought Leonard to Toronto, the Raptors were frequently balanced on the precipice, emerging from an 0-2 hole against the Bucks to escape the Eastern Conference Finals and relying on one of the top three shots in NBA history to fell the Sixers before that.

 Their final foe, the Golden State Warriors: the team that had staved off even LeBron in three out of the previous four championship bouts.
 In prior seasons, this would have been where the Cinderella dream ended: top to bottom, the Warriors were likely the better team, and they were riding high on a dynastic lineup that had remained largely intact.

 Fate dictated otherwise.
-Some are led to wonder what would have happened had Kevin Durant and Klay Thompson been available for the whole series, but they don’t hand out trophies for theoretical greatness (just ask the 2011-12 Vancouver Canucks).
+Some are led to wonder what would have happened had Kevin Durant and Klay Thompson been available for the whole series, but they don’t hand out trophies for theoretical greatness (unless it’s the Presidents’ Trophy for the 2011-12 Vancouver Canucks).

 Much would be said of Finals MVP Kawhi Leonard’s ridiculous postseason campaign, with good reason.
 Lowry rode into battle just as capably in those playoffs, averaging 15 points, 6.6 assists, 4.9 rebounds and 1.3 steals over 37.5 minutes of gameplay.